-Adding a password to access wp-login.php is a good idea because it adds another layer of security to your WordPress website.
+Adding a password to wp-login.php is a good idea.
+It helps in restricting access to the file and also adds another layer of security to your WordPress website.
 Let’s go through this process step by step:

-- Create a .htpasswds file via. your hosting service manually using an htpasswd generator.
+Step 1: Create a .htpasswds file via.
+Your WordPress hosting service manually using an htpasswd generator.
 Note that the .htpasswds are a file that is only an extension without a prefix.

-- Once the file is uploaded, place the below code in your .htaccess file:
+Step 3: After uploading the file, place the below code in your .htaccess file:

-If your website is managed by only one person with a fixed IP address, then the wp-admin folder can be protected by an IP filter.
-Only the administrator’s IP will be able to access the wp-admin folder and make HTTP requests to it.
+If only one person with a fixed IP address manages your site, then an IP filter can protect the wp-admin folder.
+This will help in limiting access to wp-admin because the administrator’s IP will be able to access the wp-admin folder and make HTTP requests to it.

 (Note that x.x.x.x is your static IP Address)

-Using this method, you can allow access to multiple IP addresses
+Using this method, you can allow access to many different IP addresses

 In addition to this, you can also block IP Addresses based on suspicious behaviour and country of origin.
 You can download a blocklist from the Internet which will give you an idea of malicious IP addresses and their associated regions.
 Uploading a table of these IP addresses along with block rules into your WordPress directory will greatly reduce the probability of brute force attacks.